tidalcycles/Tidal/tidal-link/link/README.md

 # Building and Running Link Examples

-Link relies on `asio-standalone` and `catch` as submodules.
+Link relies on `asio-standalone` as a submodule.
 After checking out the main repositories, those submodules have to be loaded using

 ```